Cghlewis/data-mgmt-ed-research-book/_book/16-data-sharing.md

 1. Open data
     - This is data that can be publicly shared with no constraints.
 These are typically data with no ownership concerns and that have minimal disclosure risk (e.g., de-identified, not highly sensitive).
 2. Controlled data
     - These are data that are not openly shared, but can be shared in other ways under restricted access and use conditions.
 This typically involves a data request system including an application and/or data use agreements, and only after a request is approved can data be accessed.
-This includes things such as data with more than minimal disclosure risk (e.g., highly sensitive information, identifiable information).
+This includes data with more than minimal disclosure risk (e.g., highly sensitive information, identifiable information, information that data owners want shared in more restrictive ways).
 3. Closed data
     - These are data that cannot be shared due to legal, ethical, or technical reasons (e.g., proprietary data, data use agreements forbid it, participant consent does not allow data sharing).
     - In these cases, it may still be possible to share some data (i.e., summary statistics, metadata, documentation), to allow the information to be discoverable, reusable, and citable [@logan_data_2021; @neild_sharing_2022].